joelouthan/theologic.us/content/posts/prayers/2020-07-30-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 53:2

+He grew up before him like a young plant and like a root out of dry ground.
+He didn’t have an impressive form or majesty that we should look at him, no appearance that we should desire him.
 </b></pre>

+My Lord,

+You were forever in glory.

+You set aside your glory.

+To come and rescue us.

+Not as king.

+But as the perfect Lamb

+Humble in every way

+Obedient unto death.

 ## Foremost